-Investment in subsidiary companies College Year ended 31 July 13 College Year ended 31 July 12 Cost £4 £4
+Investment in subsidiary companies College College

+invocation in outside in y Year ended Year ended

+31 July 15 31 July 14

+£000 £000

+4 4

+Cost 4 4

 The College owns 100% of the ordinary £1 shares of Barons Court Enterprises Limited which is dormant.
 It previously owned 100% of the shares of Ealing Tertiary College Property Services Limited, which was dissolved on November 13 2012, having been dormant for several years.
 Both companies were incorporated in England and Wales.